IDY10210

 system.

-South of line 45S129E 44S146E 48S160E, outside warning areas:
+West of line 37S153E 43S152E 50S145E, outside warning areas:

 Remainder:

 Winds not exceeding 25 knots.
 Slight to moderate seas.
-Low to moderate swell,
+Low to moderate swell.

-below 2nm in precipitation.
+reducing below 2nm in precipitation.

 Please be aware